ssanj/describe/FEATURES.md

 14. Add a VarSignature class for printing out Vars. [x]

 15. All type-like classes should have all type-related functionality. (methods, classes, superclasses, subclasses) [x]

+16. MethodSignature should specify whether it is an implicit. [x]